Introduction to Microbial Genomics Course

-This course will provide an introduction to microbial genomics.
+This course provide an introduction to microbial genomics.
 The content is intended to provide a basic hands-on training on data analysis, tools and resources for microbial bioinformatics and metagenomics.
 The course will highlight key web-based resources, approaches and methodologies for DNA sequence data analysis for microbial genomics.

 Understanding the bioinformatics language